 Pairing and connecting with an iPhone

-Before you start the pairing operation, make sure that:
+Before starting the operation, make sure of the following:

 - The iPhone is placed within 1 m (3 feet) of the headset.